Spencer Arrighetti: Draft and minor leagues

+Houston Astros

-Rookie season (2024)
+Rookie year: 2024

 Arrighetti began the 2024 season with Triple-A Sugar Land where he made two starts, posting a 2.16 ERA in 8^{1}⁄_{3} innings.
 The Astros promoted him to the major leagues on April 10, 2024, and he made his major league debut that night.
 He allowed seven runs across three innings and struck out three batters against the Kansas City Royals.
 He achieved his first major league win on May 13, 2024, after allowing two runs over five innings to the Oakland Athletics in a 9–2 final.
 Arrighetti recorded 10 strikeouts in a major league game for the first time on June 26 in a 7–1 victory over the Colorado Rockies.

 On August 4, 2024, Arrighetti struck out 12 batters in the 1–0 loss to the Tampa Bay Rays.
 In his next start, against the Boston Red Sox, he struck out a career-high 13 batters across seven innings in the 5–4 win.
 Those performances made Arrighetti the first rookie in American League (AL) history to strike out 12 batters each in consecutive starts.
 On August 28, Arrighetti took a no-hitter into seventh inning versus the Philadelphia Phillies, and had a career-high 7 2/3 shutout innings with 11 strikeouts to lead a 10–0 win.
 For the month of August, he posted a 1.95 ERA, 0.90 walks plus hits per inning pitched (WHIP), and 47 strikeouts over 32 1/3 innings, thus being recognized as AL Rookie of the Month.

 In a contest versus the San Diego Padres on September 16, 2024, Arrighetti retired prospective 3-time batting champion Luis Arráez on a strikeout for the first time in 141 plate appearances, the longest such streak in the major leagues since Juan Pierre resisted 147 in 2004.

 During Arrighetti's rookie campaign, his efforts evolved into an integral piece of the Astros' starting rotation, during which he pitched 29 appearances, starting 28 and produced a 4.53 ERA, 7–13 W–L, and 171 strikeouts over 145 innings.
 His 13 losses were sixth-most in the AL and 65 BB were 7th-most.
 Following the regular season, he was named the Houston Astros Rookie of the Year by the Houston chapter of the Baseball Writers' Association of America (BBWAA).